 A force that acts on an object from outside is known as the external force.
-Any force that acts on a structure from within is known as internal force.
+Any force that acts on a structure from within is known as the internal force.
 Two or more objects that interact with each other collectively form a system.
 An external force occurs as a result of interaction between a system and the surroundings.
 On the other hand, an internal force is an interaction that exists within a system.
-External forces cause motion in an object whereas, an internal force resists the motion.
+External forces cause motion in an object, whereas an internal force resists the motion.
 Work is said to be done when an external force acts on an object, while work done due to an internal force is equal to zero.
 A force is neither external nor internal by nature, it depends on the system of consideration.
-If the pair of action-reaction forces are present inside the system, the force applied is known as internal otherwise, it is external.
+If the pair of action-reaction forces are present inside the system, the force applied is known as internal, otherwise it is external.

 1. Hitting a Ball